Judeo-Persian: Literature

 There is an extensive Judeo-Persian poetic religious literature, closely modeled on classical Persian poetry.
-The most famous poet was Mowlānā Shāhin-i Shirāzi (14th century CE), who composed epic versifications of parts of the Bible, such as the Musā-nāmah (an epic poem recounting the story of Moses); later poets composed lyric poetry of a Sufi cast.
-Much of this literature was collected around the beginning of the twentieth century by the ּּBukharian rabbi Shimon Hakham, who founded a printing press in Israel.
+The most famous poet was Mowlānā Shāhin-i Shirāzi (14th century CE), who composed epic versifications of parts of the Bible, such as the Musā-nāmah (an epic poem recounting the story of Moses); later poets composed lyric poetry in style of Persian mysticism.
+Much of this literature was collected around the beginning of the twentieth century by the ּּBukharan rabbi Shimon Hakham, who founded a printing press in Israel.

 Earliest Judeo-Persian writings

 The earliest evidence of Judeo-Persian writing dates back to the 8th century CE.
 These documents written in Hebrew script document the existence of Jewish communities writing in Judeo-Persian across historical Persia.
 Archaeologists working in the 20th century discovered Judeo-Persian writings in locations as far-spread as southern India, Xinjiang Province, Cairo, and present-day Iran and Afghanistan.
 They include court documents, trade documents, headstones, stone inscriptions, and works on religious matters.
-Linguists have studied these sources since they preserve certain archaic elements of Persian.

 Biblical epics

 Mowlānā Shāhin-i Shirāzi

 The most famous Judeo-Persian poet is the 14th century Shahin-i Shirazi who composed two versified Biblical epics: the first based on the Pentateuch and the second centered on the Book of Esther and the Book of Ezra.
-In his writing, Shahin uses a language typical of his era’s Classical Persian and does not employ the level of Hebrew words as other Judeo-Persian writers.
+In his writing, Shahin uses a language typical of his era’s Classical Persian and does not employ the same level of Hebrew words as other Judeo-Persian writers.

 Pentateuchal epic

 Shahin's Pentateuchal epic cycle consists of 10,000 metered couplet (distich) versification of the Books of Exodus, Leviticus, Numbers, and Deuteronomy written in 1327, and a 8,700 couplet length versification of Genesis composed in 1358.
 He focuses on narratives from the Pentateuch that are also prominent in Islamic literature such as the fall of Satan, Joseph (Yusuf) and Zulaykha, and Jacob’s mourning of the lost Joseph.
-Shahin fashions his biblical epics off of Ferdowsi’s Shahnameh, the most renowned Persian epic.
+Shahin fashions his biblical epics off of Ferdowsi’s Shahnameh, the most renowned Persian epic in Persian mythology.
 This includes styling Moses after heroes from Persian epic heroes, contributing to a glorification of Moses prevalent in Judeo-Persian literature.
 Shahin omits certain elements of the Pentateuch such as the legal sections.
 In a short adaptation of the Book of Job appended to his versification of Genesis, Shahin leaves out the speeches from Job’s friends and God’s response while including the less-central insults from Job’s wife.

-Ardarshir-nameh
+Ardashir-nameh

 Shahin’s Ardashir-namah consists of 9,000 metered couplets that adapt narratives from the Books of Esther, Nehemiah, and Ezra.
 He also includes non-biblical storylines that parallel the Shahnameh and Nizami’s Khamsa.
 It recounts the biblical narrative of Ardashir (Xerxes) and Esther; and a love story between Ardashir and a Chinese princess.
 The Ezra-nameh is shorter and often grouped with the Ardashir-nameh.